-If you are travelling from Singapore, Larkin Sentral is the bus terminal you will need to get to before going further to any other states beyond Johor in West Malaysia.
-Apart from having interstate coaches to other states to the north of Johor, Larkin Sentral also has intercity coaches to Kluang, Muar, Batu Pahat, etc, and numbered domestic buses to Desaru, Kulai, Pontian, etc, within Johor state.
+If you are travelling from Singapore to most cites in West Malaysia, Larkin Sentral is the bus terminal you will need to get to before going further to any other cities beyond Johor.
+Apart from having intercity coaches to other states beyond Johor, Larkin Sentral also has intercity coaches to Kluang, Muar, Batu Pahat, etc, and numbered domestic buses to Kulai, Pontian, Kota Tinggi, etc, within Johor state.

-Interstate bus/train terminals in major cities are usually named as "Sentral" (or "Central" in English).
-Larkin Sentral is the interstate bus terminal in Johor whereas JB Sentral is the domestic bus and train terminal in Johor Bahru.
-There are also Melaka Sentral (housing both domestic and interstate buses) and KL Sentral (all-in-one with buses, trains & metro lines).
+Intercity bus/train terminals in major cities are usually named as "Sentral" (or "Central" in English).
+Larkin Sentral is the intercity bus terminal in Johor whereas JB Sentral is the domestic bus and intercity train terminal in Johor Bahru.
+There are also Melaka Sentral (housing both domestic and intercity buses) and KL Sentral (all-in-one with buses, trains & metro lines).

-Surprisingly, not many Singaporeans know about Larkin Sentral — they usually take tour coaches from Singapore directly to popular destinations in West Malaysia.
-While it is convenient to book a coach in Singapore to travel to West Malaysia, the fare paid is usually at least three times more expensive than taking a coach in Johor due to the exchange rate — a RM10 fare in Malaysia may be S$10 or more, excluding Goods & Service Tax (GST), in Singapore.
+Not many Singaporeans know about Larkin Sentral — they usually take tour coaches from Singapore directly to popular destinations in West Malaysia, such as Malacca, Kuala Lumpur, Ipoh, Penang, etc. While it is convenient to book a coach in Singapore to travel to West Malaysia, the fare paid is usually three times more expensive than taking a coach in Johor due to the exchange rate — a RM10 fare in Malaysia may be S$10 or more, excluding Goods & Service Tax (GST), in Singapore.

-When going on a budget trip or travelling frequently in West Malaysia, knowing how to get to Larkin Sentral to access the bus network is essential in order to save some money.
+When going on budget trips or travelling frequently in West Malaysia, knowing how to get to Larkin Sentral to access the bus network is essential in order to save cost and have greater flexibility in terms of schedule and destinations.

 PART 1: From Singapore to Larkin Sentral

 Before you go, find the best times to cross the Singapore-Johor Causeway without getting caught in both human and traffic congestions at the customs.
-Spending 2~4 hours queuing / jammed at the customs during a weekend or leisure trip is not sound planning.
+Spending 2~6 hours queuing / jammed at the border-crossing during a weekend or leisure trip is not sound planning.
 It can be worse if you have a scheduled train or bus to catch.

 Read: Best Times to Cross Singapore-Johor Causeway (during normal weekends)